SierraWireless/octave-orp-stm32/README.md

 - simply and securely connect it to any cloud platform (generic, Azure, AWS, ...) through APIs and connectors thanks to Sierra Wireless' Octave enabled WP7702 smart connectivity module

 How to get started:
-- If you have not done so, register for access to the Octave+STM32 evaluation kit (add dev kit here)
+- If you have not done so, register for access to the Octave+STM32 evaluation kit (add registration link here)
 - Follow the [Getting Started](https://github.com/SierraWireless/octave-orp-stm32/blob/Release_01/Release_Notes_V1.pdf)